Ajay-Aryan/Stock_Price_Prediction/README.md

 This repository contains code for training a neural network model to predict stock prices using historical stock data.
 The goal of the project is to build a model that can accurately forecast stock prices based on various features.
 All models utilize a sliding-window based approach where a fixed number of previous days generate a prediction of the next day's price.

 # Stakeholders
-Shareholders: Help them to closely track their investment.
+Shareholders: Predict the direction of their investment.

 Individual clients: Use stock price prediction tools to manage their own stocks and make a decision on stock selection.